 At Attorney at Work, you get everything you need to create a law practice - and life - that you'll love.
-Every weekday morning, you can receive a free "Daily Dispatch" email that links you to articles brimming with actionable ideas.
-We cover the waterfront - from getting more work, to how to fly into cloud computing, to what to do when a client fires you.
-Regular columns deliver tips on law practice management, productivity, technology, trends, social media, client value, business development and more.
+Every weekday morning, you can receive a free "Daily Dispatch" email that links you to articles filled with actionable ideas.
+Regular columns deliver tips on marketing and business development, writing and content marketing, law practice management, ethics, productivity, technology, social media, client value, and more.

 Daily posts, special features and periodic book-length downloads are written for you by a crowd of expert authors who come from the vanguard of practice management.
 These writers and editors have an uncanny way of zeroing in on what you need to move your practice forward.
-Check out our About and People pages - these are names you know.
+Check out our People pages - these are names you know.